ferstl/ferstl.github.io/_posts/2017-07-20-copy-ipfire-backup-to-synology-diskstation.md

 ## Possible Improvements of this Post

-* Trigger a fresh backup directly in the Script
 * Describe how to setup IPFire from scratch and restore the backup
 * `/root` and `/etc/fcron.*` are not part of the backup.
 Describe how to include them into the backup